Zubax/newtdrive_nd500_34v/assembly_instructions/readme.md

 * The thermistor should be glued directly to the motor windings with epoxy resin (care must be taken to avoid ingress of epoxy into the motor bearing).

+**The phase wires shall be soldered such that a positive setpoint drives the motor clockwise (viewed from the top).**
+If the observed direction is different, any two phase wires of the three are to be swapped.

 The thermal pad has the shape of a circle with a diameter of 40-42 mm, 1 mm thickness.

 For the detailed assembly process of Sadulli v1.0 please check the video: https://youtu.be/bqTBei1wUUw